symfony/symfony-docs/session.rst

 Setting the ``handler_id`` config option to ``null`` means that Symfony will use the native PHP session mechanism.
 The session metadata files will be stored outside of the Symfony application, in a directory controlled by PHP.
-Although this usually simplify things, some session expiration related options may not work as expected if other applications that write to the same directory have short max lifetime settings.
+Although this usually simplifies things, some session expiration related options may not work as expected if other applications that write to the same directory have short max lifetime settings.